-Blocked Vision.
-People who can't see others are a very dangerous hazard.
-Be alert for drivers whose vision is blocked.
+Blocked Vision: Drivers who cannot see clearly pose a very dangerous hazard.
+Be alert for vehicles with vision limitations.
 Vans, loaded station wagons, and cars with the rear window blocked are examples.
 Rental trucks should be watched carefully, because their drivers are often not used to the limited vision they have to the sides and rear of the truck.
 In winter, vehicles with frosted, ice-covered, or snow-covered windows are hazards.

-Vehicles May Be Partly Hidden By Blind Intersections Or Alleys.
-If you can only see the rear or front end of a vehicle but not the driver, then he/she can't see you.
+Vehicles May Be Partly Hidden By Blind Intersections Or Alleys: If you can only see the rear or front end of a vehicle but not the driver, then he/she can't see you.
 Be alert because he/she may back out or enter into your lane.
 Always be prepared to stop.

-Delivery Trucks Can Present a Hazard.
-Packages or vehicle doors often block the driver's vision.
+Delivery Trucks: Packages or vehicle doors often block the driver's vision.
 Drivers of step vans, postal vehicles, and local delivery vehicles often are in a hurry and may suddenly step out of their vehicle or drive their vehicle into the traffic lane.

-Parked Vehicles Can Be Hazards.
-This is especially true when people start to get out of them.
+Parked Vehicles: This is especially true when people start to get out of them.
 They may also suddenly start up and drive into your way without looking.
 Watch for movement inside the vehicle or movement of the vehicle itself that shows people are inside.
 Watch for brake lights or backup lights, exhaust, and other clues that a driver is about to move.

-Be careful of a stopped bus.
-Passengers may cross in front of or behind the bus, and they often can't see you.
+Stopped Bus: Passengers may cross in front of or behind the bus, and they often can't see you.